-We will realise our stated aim for thriving neighbourhoods by successfully achieving the following objectives:
+We will realise our stated aim for creating thriving neighbourhoods by successfully achieving the following objectives:

-- Clear identification of the actions, behaviour and/or activity that can compromise good neighbourhood management. - Detailed list of actions and solutions available to support the resolution of identified neighbourhood management issues. - Ensure customers are aware of their responsibilities under the terms of their Loretto Housing tenancy agreement. - Routine engagement activity focused on keeping our neighbourhoods at a high standard and highlighting any areas of concern requiring proactive action to be taken. - Regular Neighbourhood Environmental Team (NETs) environmental weeks of action with key stakeholders on any thematic areas identified. - Embedding Neighbourhood Plans within Loretto Housing with clear, detailed improvement action to be taken with agreed timescales attached. - Empower local communities to drive forward change and continuous improvement within their neighbourhoods through involvement in the creation of Neighbourhood Plans. - Provide clear guidance for staff to confidently deal with any reports concerning the management of neighbourhoods. - Deliver training to relevant staff on responding to incidents reported which challenges good neighbourhood management. - Thoroughly investigate reports where neighbourhood management issues exist and ensure customers receive a satisfactory response based on the available resolution actions to deal with these issues. - Work in partnership with key stakeholder agencies to deliver thriving neighbourhoods where our customers are proud to live.
+- Clear identification of the actions, behaviour and/or activity that can compromise good neighbourhood management. - Detail a comprehensive list of actions and solutions available to support the resolution of identified neighbourhood management issues. - Ensure customers are aware of their responsibilities under the terms of their Loretto Housing tenancy agreement. - Conductengagement activity focused on keeping our neighbourhoods at a high standard and highlighting any areas of concern requiring proactive action to be taken. - Neighbourhood Environmental Team (NETs) environmental weeks of action with key stakeholders on any thematic areas identified. - Embedding Neighbourhood Plans within Loretto Housing localities with clear, detailed improvement action to be taken with agreed timescales attached. - Empower local communities to drive forward change and continuous improvement within their neighbourhoods through involvement in the creation, development and implementation of Neighbourhood Plans. - Provide clear guidance for staff to confidently deal with reports concerning the management of neighbourhoods. - Deliver training to relevant staff on responding to incidents reported which challenges good neighbourhood management. - Investigate reports of neighbourhood management concerns and ensure customers receive a tailored response based on the available resolution actions to deal with these issues. - Work in partnership with key stakeholder agencies to deliver thriving neighbourhoods where our customers are proud to live.